selfrefactor/rambdax/docs/README.md

 last(str: ''): undefined
 ```

 It returns the last element of `input`, as the `input` can be either a string or an array.
+It returns `undefined` if array has length of 0.

 ```javascript
 const result = [